Weighted Circle Fusion: Ensembling Circle Representation from Different Object Detection Results: Experiments

-For our training dataset, we utilized three distinct sources of data.
-Firstly, we collected 15,190 patches from whole slide images derived from renal biopsies.
-These kidney tissue samples underwent routine processing, were embedded in paraffin, and sectioned to a thickness of 3 \( \mu \)m before being stained with hematoxylin and eosin (H\&E), Periodic Acid–Schiff (PAS), or Jones stains.
-The samples were anonymized, and the study received approval from the Institutional Review Board (IRB).
+For our training dataset, we utilized an in-house dataset.
+This included 15,190 patches from whole slide images derived from renal biopsies.
+Additionally, we incorporated 9,260 patches from PAS-stained WSIs of murine kidneys.

-In addition, we included 8,151 glomerular images from the OmniSeg dataset.
-These images were extracted from 459 WSIs, originating from 125 patients diagnosed with Minimal Change Disease (MCD).
-Manual segmentation was performed on these images to identify six structurally normal pathological primitives, utilizing digital renal biopsies from the NEPTUNE study.
-Each image, with a resolution of 3000 × 3000 pixels at 40× magnification (0.25 \( \mu \)m per pixel), included features such as TUFT, CAP, PT, DT, PTC, and VES, across H\&E, PAS, Silver (SIL), and Trichrome (TRI) stains.Both manual and automatic segmentation techniques were employed on the multi-channel images generated from these different stains.

-Furthermore, our dataset incorporated 9,260 patches from PAS-stained WSIs of murine kidneys.
 This dataset was divided into training, validation, and testing sets with a ratio of 7:1:2 for each of the five models.

+For the training dataset for the plus version models, an additional 100,000 glomeruli were added to the basic training dataset used to train the base version of the model.
+These additional glomeruli were sourced from 170 WSI from our in-house dataset.
+The 100,000 glomeruli were divided into five groups of 40,000 glomeruli, with each group added to a different model.
+Each group of 40,000 glomeruli had a 20,000 overlap with the others.
 All patches in our training dataset were either cropped or resized to dimensions of 512 × 512 pixels.
 Each patch contained at least one glomerulus.

+To evaluate the efficiency of different annotation methods for 200,000 glomeruli, we compared fully manual annotation with a human-in-the-loop (HITL) approach.
+The manual method involved human experts marking each glomerulus, whereas the HITL method integrated machine learning detection with human verification and correction.
+This comparison was conducted to assess the time efficiency and effectiveness of incorporating machine learning into the annotation process.

 For the testing dataset, we included 15 PAS-stained WSIs, encompassing 2051 mouse glomeruli.